8 Best Organic Pillows For All Types Of Sleepers

 Here at The Eco Hub, we are committed to finding the very best sustainable brands.
 We independently review everything we recommend.
 When you buy through our affiliate links, we may earn a small commission.
 Learn more here.

-The second you lay your head on your pillow you want to be counting sheep not formaldehyde and pesticide levels.
-That pillow you are sleeping on is most likely made with petroleum-based polyester fillers and fluffy feathers/down plucked from chickens, geese, or ducks either before or after their death.
+The second you lay your head on your pillow, you want to be counting sheep, not formaldehyde and pesticide levels.
+That pillow you are sleeping on is most likely made with petroleum-based polyester fillers and fluffy feathers/down-plucked from chickens, geese, or ducks before or after their death.

 It's a nightmare!
 But it doesn't have to be.
-Shopping for organic pillows is easier than ever and we are going to break it down to help you sleep a little easier!
+Shopping for organic pillows is easier than ever, and we will break it down to help you sleep a little easier!

 Rest easy with these organic pillow brands

-Before you hit the hay, make sure to check out the resources at the bottom of this post.
+Before you hit the hay, check out the resources at the bottom of this post.
 We share tips on how to why shop for organic pillows plus we share our criteria for who we choose these brands to help you sleep easy!

 1. Simba